For the purposes of this policy, SUNY Oneonta has used the following definition of terms.

 REQUESTS FOR CONFIDENTIALITY

-Students wishing to prevent directory information from being released must contact the Registrar in writing or in person to request that a “confidential” flag be placed on his/her record.
-These confidential flags will be placed within 48 hours of receipt of the request and will be in effect until the student provides the College Registrar with a written request to remove the confidential flag.
+Students wishing to prevent directory information from being released must contact SUNY Oneonta's Registrar Office in writing or in person to request that a “confidential” flag be placed on his/her record.
+These confidential flags will be placed within 48 hours of receipt of the request and will be in effect until the student provides the Registrar Office with a written request to remove the confidential flag.

 CORRECTION OF EDUCATION RECORDS